gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Support for install distributions, which may bundle some, all, or none of the runtime dependencies (including language runtime libraries).
 * Understand the various output file types: PE, ELF, Mach-O, COFF
 * Bare-bones tool chain using GNU binutils
-* Should be able to run the C preprocessor on assembler source file.
 * Add support for cygwin-64 (uses a different data model to windows) and mingw under cygwin.
 * Install task should generate a shell script as well as a batch script when running under cygwin.
 * GCC and Clang under cygwin target the cygwin runtime, not the windows runtime.
 * Add language level to C and C++ source sets.
-* The `gcc` provided by XCode on OS X is actually a repackaged `clang`.
-Should distinguish between building with the `gcc` provided by XCode, and building with a real `gcc` install, eg via a ports toolkit.
 * Adding other languages as external plugins.
 * Consume dependencies from cocoapods repository.
 * Publish to cocoapods repository.